fss-fmi/sugaming/.github/ISSUE_TEMPLATE/documentation_request.md

 ---
-name: "📄 Documentation request"
+name: '📄 Documentation request'
-about: "Request a project documentation change to be made."
+about: 'Request a project documentation change to be made.'
-title: "docs: "
+title: 'docs: '
 labels: documentation
-assignees: ""
+assignees: ''
 ---

 **Describe the documentation change you'd like**